Lonely Grill: Content

 The singles released from Lonely Grill were, in order of release, "Saturday Night", "Amazed", "Smile", "What About Now", and "Tell Her".
-While "Saturday Night" peaked at number 47 on the Billboard Hot Country Songs charts, all other singles from this album reached number one on that same chart.
-"Amazed" was also the group's biggest crossover hit, also peaking at number 1 on the Billboard Hot 100 chart and number 2 on the Hot Adult Contemporary Tracks charts.
+While "Saturday Night" peaked at number 47 on the Billboard Hot Country Songs charts, all other singles from this album reached number one on that same chart as well as reaching the Top 40 on the Billboard Hot 100 chart.
+"Amazed" was also the group's biggest crossover hit, also peaking at number 1 on the Billboard Hot 100 and number 2 on the Hot Adult Contemporary Tracks charts.
 Also included on this album is an acoustic rendition of the group's late-1998 hit "Everything's Changed" (from their Crazy Nights album).
 Dann Huff produced all but the last track, which was produced by Sam Ramage and Bob Wright.

 This was Lonestar's first album after the departure of bass guitarist John Rich, who recorded a solo album for BNA that same year before pairing up with Big Kenny in the duo Big & Rich.
 Richie McDonald became the band's sole lead vocalist after Rich's departure, and studio bass guitarists are used in Rich's place.